ronaldbosma/blog/content/blog/handling-technical-ids-in-gherkin-with-specflow.md

 > Since a `Guid` must be 32 characters long and is limited to numbers and the letters 'A' through 'F', I'm converting the name to a number first with `GetHashCode`.
 This will result in a number with a maximum length of 10.
 The number is then padded with zeros to create a 32 character long string of numbers that can be converted to a valid `Guid`.

-So everywhere that we receive the name of a person and need the id, we simply call `NameToId` and use the result as the person's id.
+If we need the id of a person, but only have the name, we simply call `NameToId` and use the result as the person's id.
 See the following example for the `When` step of our scenario.

 ```csharp
 [When(@"'(.*)' moves to '(.*)'")]